 Ensuring the health and safety of our patients and staff is our top priority as we continue to meet the challenges presented by COVID-19.
 Limiting the number of people in our facilities is one of most important safeguards we’ve put in place, and in accordance with the New York Department of Health regulations, we are maintaining limited visitor policy.

-To help make arrival as seamless as possible, visitors should register ahead of time using the visitor registration form.
+To help make arrival as seamless as possible, visitors should register one day in advance using the visitor registration form.
 All visitors must be at least 18 years old.

 In-person visitors are only allowed in the following circumstances: